 Average salary: $72,845 per year

-- Pros: You’ll get paid to spend time on social media platforms.
+- Pros: You’ll get paid to spend time on social media platforms and interact with many people.

-- Cons: The job requires several responsibilities, such as designing, editing, and responding to queries.
+- Cons: The job requires a lot of work, such as designing, editing, and responding to queries, and sometimes the responsibilities become blurred.

 5. Social Media Influencer